Google Logo

 Fully Customized

-Every pair is fabricated from a precise mold or digital scan of your foot — not a generic template.
-No two pairs are alike.
+Every pair is fabricated from a precise mold or digital scan of your foot, not a generic template.
+The design can be matched to your foot shape, footwear, and activity needs.

-By correcting alignment and distributing pressure evenly, orthotics reduce wear and tear on joints.
+By supporting alignment and distributing pressure more evenly, orthotics may reduce stress on overloaded areas during standing, walking, and daily activity.

 How Custom Orthotics Are Made

 The process begins with a detailed biomechanical evaluation.
-Dr. Burdge assesses how you walk, examines your foot structure, identifies areas of abnormal pressure or misalignment, and reviews your symptoms and activity level.
+Dr. Burdge assesses how you walk, examines your foot structure, identifies areas of abnormal pressure or misalignment, and reviews your symptoms, activity level, and footwear.

 A precise cast or digital scan of your foot is then taken.
-This captures the exact shape and contours of your foot — forming the foundation of a truly custom device.
-The orthotic is fabricated in a laboratory to Dr. Burdge’s exact specifications, using materials selected based on your weight, activity, and condition.
+This captures the exact shape and contours of your foot, forming the foundation of a truly custom device.
+The orthotic is fabricated in a laboratory to Dr. Burdge’s specifications, using materials selected based on your weight, activity, condition, and treatment goals.

 Your Orthotics Journey